toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ## Governance and Risk in AI

-The journey of governance and risk control in AI may not have carried the same excitement that the most prominent services such as ChatGPT have generated, but the journey from (1) concerns about risk, to (2) principles of ethics and trust, to (3) governance frameworks, and recently to (4) commercialised risk control offerings has been extremely fast as attempts are made to address the tidal wave of interest in this domain.
+The journey of governance and risk control in AI may not have carried the same excitement that the most prominent services such as ChatGPT have generated, but the pathway from (1) concerns about risk, to (2) principles of ethics and trust, to (3) governance frameworks, and recently to (4) commercialised risk control offerings has been extremely fast as attempts are made to address the tidal wave of interest in this domain.

-## Risk Overview and Trust Frameworks
+## Risk and Trust Framework Overview

 There are many obvious and well discussed potential issues that jump to mind with GenAI that include: